Cyborg (DC Comics): Blackest Night and JLA

-Cyborg briefly appears in Justice League: Generation Lost, where he is shown helping Wonder Woman and Starfire search for Maxwell Lord after his resurrection.

-Following an adventure in another dimension, Static is left powerless, and Miss Martian is rendered comatose.
-Cyborg stops the powerless Static from returning to Dakota, and instead tells him that he and a scientist named Rochelle Barnes will be taking him to Project Cadmus to find a way to get his powers back and awaken Miss Martian.
-As Static packs up his belongings, Cyborg and Rochelle have a conversation which reveals that they are lying to Static, and have an ulterior motive for taking the two Titans to Cadmus.
+Following an adventure in another dimension, Static is left powerless and Miss Martian is rendered comatose.
+Cyborg stops the powerless Static from returning to Dakota, and instead tells him that he and scientist Rochelle Barnes will be taking him to Project Cadmus to find a way to get his powers back and awaken Miss Martian.
+As Static packs up his belongings, Cyborg and Rochelle have a conversation which reveals that they are lying to Static and have an ulterior motive for taking the two Titans to Cadmus.

-He later appears in the final two issues of The Return of Bruce Wayne, where he helps his former teammate Red Robin in his attempt to stop Bruce Wayne from inadvertently unleashing an apocalyptic explosion of Omega Energy.

 Cyborg and Red Tornado later travel to the Moon alongside Doctor Light, Animal Man, Congorilla, Zauriel, Tasmanian Devil and Bulleteer as part of an emergency group of heroes gathered to assist the Justice League in their battle against Eclipso.
 Shortly into the battle, Cyborg and the others are taken over by Eclipso and are turned against their JLA comrades.
 The reserve JLA members are all freed after Eclipso is defeated.